 It was a great testament to his batting skills that he coped better than most of England’s specialist batsmen with the raw pace of Dennis Lillee and Jeff Thomson in Australia in 1974–75.
 Only Dennis Amiss scored more runs for England in that series; a defiant century at Adelaide was one of five three-figure scorers Knott made in Tests.

 He may have used unusual methods at times, but he would not have scored the runs he did in that series – with no helmet for protection in those days, of course – had he not possessed a fundamentally sound technique.
-He also took another century off Australia is a famous partnership with Geoff Boycott at Trent Bridge in 1977 when they rescued England from a desperate start that had seen Derek Randall fall victim to Boycott’s famously erratic running between the wickets.
+He also took another century off Australia in a famous partnership with Geoff Boycott at Trent Bridge in 1977 when they rescued England from a desperate start that had seen Derek Randall fall victim to Boycott’s famously erratic running between the wickets.

-He finished with what was then a Test record of 269 dismissals, which would have been many more had he did not sign up with Kerry Packer and for a rebel tour of South Africa, decisions that meant he appeared in only six Tests after 1977.
+Alan Knott finished with what was then a Test record of 269 dismissals, which would have been many more had he did not sign up with Kerry Packer for a rebel tour of South Africa, decisions that meant he appeared in only six Tests after 1977.
 He was only 35 at the time of his last Test and could easily have kept going for a few years beyond that.

 A renowned cricket journalist Simon Wilde describes him as “a natural gloveman, beautifully economical in his movements and armed with tremendous powers of concentration”.
 His test career ended against Australia at The Oval, the 6th match of the Ashes series in 1981.
 He scored extraordinarily 70 not-out innings that save the match.